willGraham01/ARC-DnD/character_creation/guide/class.md

 - Warlock: CHA, then CON.
 If you plan to get involved in melee, you might also want a decent DEX.
 - Wizard: INT, then CON.

+### Improving Ability Scores

+As you level up in a particular class, you will be granted Ability Score Improvements (ASIs) when you reach certain levels.
+These will let you further improve one or more of your ability scores, to a maximum of 20.
+So don't worry if your ability scores don't give you the biggest bonuses right at the start - this is completely normal!

+You don't have to improve the ability scores that are recommended for your class, but it's normally best to.
+If they're already at the maximum though, or an important ability score is at an odd number, you can also use this chance to take a "feat" - these are a selection of abilities that you can choose from.
+If you want to take a feat, look through the list in the Player's Handbook and ask the DM if it's OK (it probably is, but just make sure).

 ## Record your Class Skills and Abilities

 The first level in a class also provides you with a number of initial proficiencies; in some combination of skills, weapons, and armour.